corsac-dart/di/README.md

 #### 2.2.3 Objects

-We already saw example of getting an object in the "auto-wiring" example.
-In some cases objects can be a bit more complicated:
+We already saw example of getting an object in the "auto-wiring" section.
+However following example will result in an error:

 ```dart
 class MySQL {